pegasystems/pega-helm-charts/charts/pega/README.md

 Tier Name   | Description
 ---         | ---
 pega        | One tier handles all foreground and background processing using the `nodeType` classification "WebUser,BackgroundProcessing,search,Stream".
-For Pega Platform release 8.9 and later, Pega defaulted tp Externalized kafka configuration. for all new deployments with 8.9 no longer use the "Stream" node type.
+Starting from Pega Platform release 8.9, the system defaults to an externalized Kafka configuration.
+As a result, for all new deployments, the 'Stream' node type is no longer in use.

 #### Large deployment for production isolation of processing